Super-NES/beautiful-jekyll/index.md

 use-site-title: true
 ---

-[Conclave](https://conclave-app.herokuapp.com/) is a real-time, peer-to-peer, collaborative text editor built by software engineers Elise Olivares, Nitin Savant, and Sunny Beatteay.
+[Conclave](https://conclave-app.herokuapp.com/) is a real-time, peer-to-peer, collaborative text editor built by software engineers [Elise Olivares](), [Nitin Savant](), and [Sunny Beatteay]().

 Intrigued by collaborative text editors, like Google Docs, we set out to build our own from scratch.
-This document walks you through the journey we took from our initial idea through our research of current academic literature to our design and implementation of the final product.
+This document walks you through the journey we traveled.
+From our initial idea, through our research of current academic literature, to our design and implementation of the final product.

+---
 ### What is a text editor?

 Let's quickly review what we mean by text editor.
-A text editor basically allows you to insert or delete characters and then save the resulting text to a file.
-Each character has a value and a whole number index that determines its position within all other characters.
+A text editor allows you to insert or delete characters and then save the resulting text to a file.
+Each character has a value and a integer index that determines its position within the document.
 For example, with the text "HAT", the character value "H" has position 0, "A" has position 1, and "T" has position 2.

 A character can be inserted or deleted from the text simply by referencing a positional index.
-To insert a "C" at the beginning of the text, you perform the operation `insert("C", 0)`, and to then delete the "H", you perform the operation `delete(1)`.
+To insert a "C" at the beginning of the text, you perform the operation `insert("C", 0)`.
+To delete the "H", you perform the operation `delete(1)`.
 Note that depending on where a character is inserted or deleted, preceding or succeeding characters must update their positional indices.

 <figure>
   <center>